kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: What is the miner executable / why isn't it working?

 A: This is a solo miner, which is CPU only.
 This means to gain any TRTL, you have to find a block by yourself, which unless you have many powerful CPUs, is very unlikely.
-  We strongly recommend using a pool, and a miner such as xmr-stak or xmrig.
+  We strongly recommend using a pool, and a miner such as XMR-Stak or xmrig.
   Nevertheless, if you want to try it out, open a command prompt in the same directory, and run

 ```